YaimaraNarito/Cloud-Network-Project/README.md

 - Command confirm the commit:
      - `git commit -m "note describing commit"`

+- Command to check the status of your repository:

+     - `git status`

 - Command to finalize the zync:

      - `git push`